-Bluetooth® mesh networking creates new opportunities for interacting with your environment, whether you’re making your home or office smarter using intelligent lighting, heating/cooling, and security systems, or enhancing the efficiency of an industrial wireless sensor network (IWSN).
-Bluetooth mesh networking provides the foundation you need to create truly large-scale device networks, allowing you to enable tens, hundreds, or even thousands of wireless devices to reliably and securely communicate with each other.
+Bluetooth® Mesh networking creates new opportunities for interacting with your environment, whether you’re making your home or office smarter using intelligent lighting, heating/cooling, and security systems, or enhancing the efficiency of an industrial wireless sensor network (IWSN).
+Bluetooth Mesh networking provides the foundation you need to create truly large-scale device networks, allowing you to enable tens, hundreds, or even thousands of wireless devices to reliably and securely communicate with each other.
 This article takes a deeper look into the fundamental concepts behind this innovative network topology.

 Nodes

 Imagine a network made up of thousands of devices, each communicating via Bluetooth® Low Energy (LE) short-burst wireless connections.
-These devices on a Bluetooth mesh network are called nodes.
+These devices on a Bluetooth Mesh network are called nodes.
 Each node sends and receives messages.
 Information may be relayed from node to node, enabling messages to travel greater distances than radio waves normally allow.
 This web of nodes (Figure 1) may be spread across manufacturing facilities, office buildings, shopping centers, business campuses, and more.

-Figure 1 – Nodes in a mesh network.
+Figure 1 – Nodes in a mesh network

-Bluetooth mesh nodes are diverse and capable of facilitating any number of roles within the mesh network.
+Bluetooth Mesh nodes are diverse and capable of facilitating any number of roles within the mesh network.
 Light fixtures, machinery, security cameras, smoke detectors, and environmental sensors are just a few examples of roles a node can fulfill.

 Elements